gatsbyjs/gatsby/docs/docs/file-system-route-api.md

 A complete example showcasing all options can be found in [Gatsby's "examples" folder](https://github.com/gatsbyjs/gatsby/tree/master/examples/route-api).

-## Creating collection routes
+## Collection routes

 Imagine a Gatsby project that sources a `product.yaml` file and multiple Markdown blog posts.
 At build time, Gatsby will automatically [infer](/docs/glossary/#inference) the fields and create multiple [nodes](/docs/glossary#node) for both types (`Product` and `MarkdownRemark`).
 There are two ways you could query for that data:

-* You can perform GraphQL queries like `allProduct` or `allMarkdownRemark` from inside a component, as usual.
+- You can perform GraphQL queries like `allProduct` or `allMarkdownRemark` from inside a component, as usual.
-* You can use the File System Route API to access node information directly from the file path.
+- You can use the File System Route API to access node information directly from the file path.

 To use the File System Route API, use curly braces (`{ }`) in your filenames to signify dynamic URL segments that relate to a field within the node.
 Here are a few examples: